kimh-machine1/rails/README.md

   * Bundler also does, but doesn't make them globally executable.
     * Bundler-installed executables are meant to be run with `bundle exec
      <cmd>`
+  * Rvm provides its own dependency isolation environment called gemsets
+  * RVM modifies the $PATH so that gem-executables search for a match in the following order:
+    * current gemset
+    * global
+    * system-ruby gems (sudo gem install can put gems here)

 ## Branches